Curated by Nat Muller

 Private View: Thursday 28 September, 18:00 21:00

 Pi Artworks London is pleased to present Fatma Bucaks first solo exhibition in the UK, Sticks and Stones, curated by Nat Muller.
-A weekly in-gallery performance will accompany the work Black Ink (2016-17) with more details to follow.
+A fortnightly in-gallery performance will accompany the work Black Ink (2016-ongoing).

 Sticks and stones may break my bones, but words will never break me, hums the old nursery rhyme.
 Today, in an ever-polarising climate of assault on the press and free speech, words are increasingly used to break those who utter them.
 In Sticks and Stones Fatma Bucak addresses two of the most pertinent struggles of our times: for freedom of expression and freedom of movement.
 Through her photographs, videos and installations she shows how these two liberties are inextricably intertwined.